With Laura Kalas, I organised and participated in the ‘Moving Holy Women’ roundtable at the Gender and Medieval Studies conference.

 Fowey Festival 2017: The 21st Festival

-I will be running a range of events at the Fowey Festival of Arts and Literature again this year.
-On Friday 12th May, we have a special day celebrating all things du Maurier, beginning with my interview with Tatiana de Rosnay, novelist and author of a new biography of du Maurier: Manderley Forever.
+I ran a range of events at the Fowey Festival of Arts and Literature in 2017.
+On Friday 12th May, we celebrated all things du Maurier, beginning with my interview with Tatiana de Rosnay, novelist and author of a new biography of du Maurier: Manderley Forever.
 (Event information here)

-Also on Friday 12th May, the Festival will host the UK premiere of the new documentary about du Maurier, for which I was interviewed last year: Daphne du Maurier: In the Footsteps of Rebecca.
-The film was shown on the European culture channel Arte in February this year.
-Before the film showing, I will be taking part in a panel event with Tatiana de Rosnay, the producer of the film Patricia Houtart, and the director Elisabeth Aubert Schlumberger.
+Also on Friday 12th May, the Festival hosted the UK premiere of the new documentary about du Maurier, for which I was interviewed in 2016: Daphne du Maurier: In the Footsteps of Rebecca.
+The film was shown on the European culture channel Arte in February 2017.
+Before the film showing, I took part in a panel event with Tatiana de Rosnay, the producer of the film Patricia Houtart, and the director Elisabeth Aubert Schlumberger.
 Event information here.

-I will also be running the following events throughout the week of the Festival:
+I also ran the following events during the Festival:

 Reading Group on du Maurier’s The Scapegoat on Sunday 7th May (here)